byronpendason/byronpendason.github.io/_posts/2023-09-22-a-history-of-fyrnsidu.md

 [^3]: https://ealdrice.org/theodspell/

-[^4]: In my research for this blog post, I've spoken to both Holman and Alaric Albertsson (another founding member of the Ge-ferraeden Fyrn Sida).
+[^4]: In my research for this blog post, I've spoken to both Rob Holman and Alaric Albertsson (another founding member of the Ge-ferraeden Fyrn Sida).
 The former gave me the year of 2001 as the beginning of the GFS, whereas the latter gave me the year 2004.